paarthenon/variant/docu/docs/intro.md

 // @include: rivalWantsAnimal
 ```
-We can now use this function to evaluate some animal we come across, or we perhaps use it to filter a list of animals.
+We can now use this function to evaluate some animal we come across, or perhaps even use it to filter a list of animals.

 ```ts twoslash
 // @filename: animal.ts